bayreporta/explainr/README.md

   3. Add whatever you want the tooltip to display in the title attribute in the a tag.
 It can be styled to a degree to give paragraph breaks, bullets, or bold/italics.
   4. Add the .selectable class as an attribute in the IMG tag to give the image "interactivity" - basically changes opacity to 0.7 on hover over and restores it when it leaves.
   5. PRESTO!

+<strong>BACKGROUND</strong>

+Seven UC Berkeley Journalism Grad students build a project called <strong>Gimme Props!</strong> for the 2012 election season.
+The project, <a href="http://www.gimmeprops.us">which can be found here</a>, was the first major coding endeavor I have done to date.
+As a journalism-turning-hacker, it was exciting to create something from relative scratch using javascript.

+In short, the goal of the project was to create an <strong>interactive explainer</strong> on all of the 11 California ballot measures.
+I never really liked how ballot measures are covered and find the articles to be realitively dry, even for a politics lover like myself.
+Considering how important these often-confusing and self-interested props are, we tried something different.

+I was tasked with creating a template to show all the content on the various props.
+Now that the project is finished, I realized this template could easily be reproduced for other stories or uses.
+Like I said before, I'm a coding noob, so the code might not be a clean or as concise as it could be.

 <strong>ACKNOWLEGEMENTS</strong>